 Whichever instant hot water option you choose, you could end up conserving as much as 11,000 to 16,000 gallons of water each year.
 Moreover, by speeding up the delivery of hot water, you're likely to see a positive difference in your utility bills.
 Heating water to washes dishes, do laundry, shower and bathe accounts for 12 percent of the average American household's total energy expenses.

 Upgrades to your home's plumbing and heating systems are an investment, and therefore worth protecting.
 Be sure to perform the manufacturer's recommended preventive maintenance on your systems and their components, and have any necessary repairs made quickly by a qualified professional.
-To further minimize the costs associated with the repair and replacement of your home's heating and plumbing equipment, consider purchasing an American Home Shield® Home Warranty.
+To further minimize the costs associated with the repair and replacement of your home's heating and plumbing equipment, consider purchasing a home warranty plan with American Home Shield.
 Our flexible plans and expert contractors can help you safeguard your home, as well as your household budget.